 Day trip on the bikes: Rural exodus

 There is of course a good reason why the Dutch love cycling so much.
-As far as the eye can see, there is hardly a survey to be seen in Amsterdam and the surrounding area.
+As far as the eye can see, there is hardly a hill to be seen in Amsterdam and the surrounding area.
 So you don't need off-road bikes or specially trained thighs to cover longer distances on a bike tour.
 If the hectic hustle and bustle in the city centre becomes too much for you at some point, a detour into the surroundings is the right antidote.
 Discover the picturesque surroundings with fishing villages, cheese farms or simply a typical Dutch pancake in a rustic guesthouse.
 The best way to do this is to join a local guide on his cycling tour and enjoy a truly Dutch day away from the hustle and bustle of Amsterdam.

 Theme specific bike tour

-Are you interested in architecture, the harbour or are you after a culinary tour of Amsterdam?
+Are you interested in architecture, the harbour or are you looking for a culinary tour of Amsterdam?
 The sky's the limit.
 Find a bike tour according to your wishes - there is no lack of special thematic offers.
 And on top of that you will get an impression of the city.
 If the right offer is not included, a private guide will plan your very own personal tour for you.